 - Plan and Mark the Drain Path: Inspect the route for potential underground utility lines, choose the endpoint area for water pooling, and decide where to redirect it.
 Mark the path with spray paint or stakes and string, and ensure the trench slopes downhill about 1 inch every 10 feet for natural water flow.

-- Dig the trench wider than your pipe at a gradient: Create a trench large enough to accommodate the pipe.
+- Dig the Trench: Create a trench large enough to accommodate the pipe at a gradient.

-- Lay a water-permeable landscape fabric or filter fabric in the trench: Cover the trench with cloth, ensuring it is evenly distributed on both sides and sufficiently covered to protect the pipe.
+- Lay a Water-Permeable Fabric in the Trench: Cover the trench with landscape fabric or filter fabric, ensuring it is evenly distributed on both sides and sufficiently covered to protect the pipe.

 - Add Gravel: Fill the trench’s bottom with coarse gravel to support the perforated pipe and aid drainage.